eScada-Solutions/eScada-HMI/README.md

 Without a valid run-time license the only restriction is the run-time component will work for one hour.<br>

 - You will pay only for the run-time license.
-- The license is strictly bound to the specific OS family and your physical device.
+- The license is strictly bound to the specific OS family and your physical device.<br>
-OS Family refers to either Windows or Linux.
+OS Family refers to either Windows or Linux.<br>
 The physical device refers to your specific hardware configuration.

 # Support